SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 ..
 TODO: Should we mention that x = y = z is also not valid?
    If so, is there a convincing argument as to why this is a good thing?
-..
-TODO: Add a section about the new assignments bindings.

 .. _BasicOperators_ArithmeticOperators: